Trey Lee

-Trey Lee (Chinese:李垂誼; pinyin: Chui-yee Lee) is a Hong Kong-born cellist based in Berlin, Germany.
+Trey Lee BBS MH JP (Chinese:李垂誼; pinyin: Lǐ Chuíyí) is a Hong Kong-born cellist based in Berlin, Germany.
 A laureate of major international competitions, he appears as a featured soloist with orchestras and festivals all over the world.
-He is also a member of Canada’s award-winning piano quartet Ensemble Made in Canada.
-Lee is the founding artistic director of Musicus Society and has spearheaded several music festivals such as the Musicus Fest and the Hong Kong International Chamber Music Festival.
+He is the founding artistic director of Musicus Society and has spearheaded several music festivals such as the Musicus Fest and the Hong Kong International Chamber Music Festival.

 Early life

 Lee was born in Hong Kong into a musical family.
 His mother attended the Central Conservatory of Music in Beijing for piano and his two sisters attended the Juilliard School in New York City to study piano and violin.
 Lee spent much of his youth studying in the United States.

 Education

-Lee first graduated from the Juilliard School Pre-College Division and then went on to graduate from Harvard with an AB in Economics.
-He continued his musical studies at New England Conservatory for his master's degree, later furthering his education in Europe at the Reina Sofía School of Music in Madrid and the Cologne Musikhochschule in Germany.
-His teachers include Frans Helmerson, Laurence Lesser, and Ardyth Alton.
+Lee first graduated from the Juilliard School Pre-College Division, and then went on to graduate from Harvard University with an AB in Economics.
+He continued his musical studies at New England Conservatory for his master's degree, later furthering his education in Europe at the Reina Sofía School of Music in Spain and the Cologne Musikhochschule in Germany.
+His teachers include Frans Helmerson, Laurence Lesser and Ardyth Alton.